5 Ideas for Creating a Successful Farmers' Market Stand

 4. Make Signage Attractive, Helpful, and Portable

-- What it costs: Always include prices with your signs.
-Many shoppers don't want to have to ask and so will avoid you altogether if you don't have prices listed.
-Lack of prices can also breed distrust as shoppers may suspect you're over-charging them or charging them a different price than other shoppers pay.
+- What It Costs: Always include prices with your signs.
+Many shoppers don't want to have to ask, and so they will avoid you altogether if you don't have prices listed.
+Lack of prices can also breed distrust as shoppers may suspect you're overcharging them or charging them a different price than other shoppers pay.

 5. Befriend Other Vendors